u591316/dat110-project1-startcode/README.md

 You are required to implement the methods marked with `TODO` in the following classes

+- `Message.java` adding a check in the constructor that the data is not null and not longer than 127 bytes

-- `Message.java` implementing methods for encapsulation and decapsulation of payload data according to the segment format described above.
+- `MessageUtils.java` implementing methods for encapsulation and decapsulation of data according to the segment format described above.

 - `Connection.java` implementing the connection abstraction linking the connection to the underlying TCP socket and associated input and output data streams that is to be used for sending and receiving message.